The Oracle Red Bull Racing Team at the Abu Dhabi F1 Grand Prix at Yas Marina Circuit on November 20, 2022.

 Most starts: Fernando Alonso

 No one in the history of Formula One has raced more than Fernando Alonso.
-The Spaniard, the world champion of 2005 and 2006, passed Kimi Raikkonen's previous record of 349 race starts in the 2022 season.
-Still competing in F1 and after three F1 stops of the 2023 season, Alonso has started a staggering 358 races.
+The Spaniard – and world champion of 2005 and 2006 – passed Kimi Raikkonen's previous record of 349 race starts during the 2022 season.
+Still competing in F1 today, the 2024 season is set to rank up that total even more.
+Will he reach the ever-approaching 400 mark?

 Race winner Max Verstappen and Fernando Alonso attend the press conference after the Bahrain GP at Bahrain International Circuit on March 5, 2023.